Aryan-A1/Ecommerce_Follow-Along/README.md

 **Objective**
 This lesson will help in understanding how to build and manage an address input form in a frontend application.

+### Milestone 22 :- Backend Endpoint for Storing User Address

+**Learning Goals**
+By the end of this milestone, you will:

+- Create a backend endpoint that will store the address inside the user profile in the database.

+**Steps for Milestone 22**

+1. Create an endpoint that will receive the address from the address form in the frontend.
+2. Add the address to the address array inside the user collection.

+This lesson will help in understanding how to create an endpoint that will store the address in the database.

+**Conclusion**
+By completing this milestone, you will gain hands-on experience in creating a backend endpoint that interacts with the database.
+This will strengthen your understanding of handling user data and managing database operations effectively.